zzzyixiao/Dissertation_R_codes/README.md

 - Dissertation_R_codes_2.Rmd: Main script for data loading and complete modelling for ARIMA, ARIMA-GARCH, and LSTM models

-- csv files: Datasets used in this
+- csv files: Datasets used in this project

 ## Dependencies